 We are engaged in gold mining including extraction, processing, refining and the production of by-product metals, as well as related activities including exploration and development.
 We own the Black Fox project, an open pit mine and mill located near the Township of Matheson in the Province of Ontario, Canada.
 In addition, we are the operator of the Montana Tunnels mine located near Helena, Montana, which is a 50% joint venture with Elkhorn Tunnels, LLC.
-We placed the Montana Tunnels mine on care and maintenance at the end of April 2009.
+We placed the Montana Tunnels mine on care and maintenance on April 30, 2009.
+On September 30, 2009, we entered into a letter of intent to sell Montana Tunnels Mining, Inc., our indirect wholly owned subsidiary through which we own our interests in the Montana Tunnels mine, to Elkhorn Goldfields Inc., an affiliate of Elkhorn Tunnels, LLC.
 We also own Mexican subsidiaries which own concessions at the Huizopa exploration project, located in the Sierra Madres in Chihuahua, Mexico.
 The Huizopa project is an 80% Apollo/20% Mineras Coronado joint venture.